kitmi/jacaranda/packages/validators/README.md

 ## Dynamic Validator

-`@kitmi/validators` is a comprehensive validation library designed to validate objects using a declarative syntax known as Jacaranda Object Modifiers Syntax (JOMS).
+`@kitmi/validators` is a comprehensive validation library designed to validate objects using a declarative syntax known as Js Type Modifiers Syntax (JTMS).
 It allows for dynamic validation strategies by using various types of modifiers that can be combined to form complex validation rules.

 ## Installation